snowypowers/vue-kickoff/README.md

 > Personal fork of webpack-simple for VueJS.
 A simple Vue 2.0 Webpack & `vue-loader` setup for quick prototyping.

+Differences

+- Uses pug and stylus as HTML and CSS processors
+- Removes option for sass
+- Adds a template vue to copy pasta with

 ### Usage